lerna-lite/lerna-lite/README.md

 As a summary, Lerna-Lite assumes, and requires, to pre-setup a Workspace through your favorite package manager (npm, pnpm, yarn) that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, neither `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup **before** installing Lerna-Lite.

-For more info on how to setup a workspace, choose the best link according to your setup: [Yarn classic](https://classic.yarnpkg.com/en/docs/workspaces) / [Yarn 2+](https://yarnpkg.com/features/workspaces) / [pnpm](https://pnpm.io/workspaces) / [npm](https://docs.npmjs.com/cli/v8/using-npm/workspaces)
+For more info on how to setup a workspace, choose the best option for you: [Yarn classic](https://classic.yarnpkg.com/en/docs/workspaces) / [Yarn 2+](https://yarnpkg.com/features/workspaces) / [pnpm](https://pnpm.io/workspaces) / [npm](https://docs.npmjs.com/cli/v8/using-npm/workspaces)

 ## Why create this lib/fork?